liquinlab/elm-smile/docs/developing.md

 ## Hot Module Replacement

-One of the most useful features of Vite in development mode is that it automatically reloads the webpage anytime changes are made to any project files.
-This prevents you from having to go back and forth between your editor and the browser and pressing shift-reload.
+One of the most useful features of Vite in development mode is that it automatically reloads the webpage any time changes are made to any project files.
+This prevents you from having to go back and forth between your editor and the browser and manually refreshing the browser window.

 [Some tools](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 provide this automatic updating by forcing the entire browser webpage to reload